Malawi Hawk Care Guide: The Dive-Bombing Predator of Lake Malawi

 Can Malawi Hawks live with Peacock cichlids?

 Only with fully grown adult Peacocks.
-A mature male Peacock at 5+ inches is generally safe from predation, but smaller individuals or females could be at risk.
+A mature male Peacock at 5+ inches is safe from predation, but smaller individuals or females is at risk.
 Monitor the relationship carefully, especially when the Hawk is in breeding condition.
 Many keepers prefer to keep Malawi Hawks exclusively with other large Haps to avoid any risk.

 Why does my Malawi Hawk tilt on its side?